Menu

 The pastor presides over and guides final decisions and their implementation.
 Formal guidelines for how the council functions are available upon request.

-Attendees: Father Michael Cambi, Alice Perkins (Chair), Diane Butz, Roger Davidson, Mary Farmer, Martha Harris (Secretary), Owen Kennedy, Sharon Kroker, Austin Partridge, Diane Grigoli, Marty Rosenthal, Susan Snelson, Raymond McGoldrick (Trustee), Martha Wilhelm, Al Tinger (Trustee)
+Attendees: Father Michael Cambi, Alice Perkins (Chair), Diane Butz, Roger Davidson, Mary Farmer, Martha Harris (Secretary), Owen Kennedy, Sharon Kroker, Diane Grigoli, Marty Rosenthal, Susan Snelson, Martha Wilhelm, Al Tinger (Trustee)

 1. Ministry Annual Reports